A Shaken Snow Globe: Reflections on August and Overdose Awareness Month

 August brought chaos.

-It brought the moment I knew — really knew — that I had to cancel our wedding.
-That was the day I realized love wasn’t going to fix this.
+It brought the moment I knew… really knew that I had to cancel our wedding.
+That was the day I realized love wasn’t going to be enough to fix this.
 That something darker and more powerful had taken root inside John.
 The addiction had already walked him out the door so many times, had already stolen from our home, from our peace, from our future.
-Still, when he came back that month — said “I’m sorry,” admitted to struggling — I let myself believe in redemption.
-We danced at a wedding, held each other, and he whispered promises of healing.
+Still, when he came back that month apologizing and admitted to struggling; I let myself believe in redemption.
+We danced at a wedding and he promised to make everything right again.
 That was our last dance.
-Our last moment of fragile hope.
+My last moment of fragile hope and in hindsight a parting gift of a moment where I got to have a final glimpse at the man I knew was still in there.

 Then came the day I’ll never forget.
 The knock at the door.
 The officer’s face.
 The bottom falling out.